python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 ## 15
-## Here's how to copy a file, and then display it using cat:
+## Here's how to copy a file, and then display it using cat.
+## Note that this will only work if you start by chanding your directory (cd) to where pencil.txt is located.
 cp pencil.txt writing_tool.txt
 cat writing_tool.txt

 ## 16
 ## Here's how to remove a file.
-Be very careful, as it removes it skips the trash can, and does not confirmation before removing!
+Be very careful, as it skips the trash can, and does not confirm before removing!
 ## How to be careful:
 ##  - Avoid wildcards (the * character) with rm
 ##  - Use cat to view the file before removing it